madbrolab/dian115/docs/plugin-platform/README.md

 # DIAN115 Plugin API v2

 This directory is the complete public contract for third-party plugins.
-A plugin author should not need DIAN115 source code to build, sign, publish, install, and run a plugin.

 ## Supported plugin shape

 Every plugin is one signed `.d115p` ZIP containing both parts below: